Explore

 There are plenty of boredom-busting activities to keep the kids busy at Swan Valley Adventure Centre.

-Programs for kids aged 7-14 include rides on a flying fox, high ropes courses, raft building, canoeing, archery tag and a lot more, all on the centre’s 89-acre bushland property.
+Programs for kids aged 7-14 include rides on a flying fox, canoeing and kayaking, raft building, canoeing, archery and a lot more, all on the centre’s 89-acre bushland property.
+The activities book out fast, so get in quick.

 The activities book out fast so get in quick.